spinnaker/spinnaker.io/content/en/docs/setup/install/_index.md

 * A machine on which to install Halyard

-  This can be a local machine or VM (Ubuntu 14.04/16.04, Debian, or macOS), or it can be a Docker container.
+  This can be a local machine or VM (Ubuntu 18.04 or higher, Debian 10 or higher, or macOS), or it can be a Docker container.
   Make sure it has at least 12GB of memory.

 * A Kubernetes cluster on which to install Spinnaker itself